nwops/puppet-retrospec/README.md

 [![Gem Version](https://badge.fury.io/rb/puppet-retrospec.svg)](http://badge.fury.io/rb/puppet-retrospec)

 ## News
+### 6-28-16
+Version 1.0.0 is release with full support for puppet 4.x code.
 ### 1-18-16
 A slew of new features has been added with the 0.12 update.
 If you already use retrospec to retrofit your modules, now you can use retrospec to generate some of the more advanced puppet module customizations such as: